inasafe/inasafe-doc/docs/source/tutorial-docs/socialisation/introduction-and-overview.rst

 often through a facilitated part of a disaster preparedness and planning exercise.

-Where appropriate spatial data doesn’t yet exist, external tools such as OpenStreetMap (see ) can allow governments and communities to quickly and easily map their assets that are important to them.
+Where appropriate spatial data does not yet exist, external tools such as OpenStreetMap can allow governments and communities to quickly and easily map their assets that are important to them.

 .. note:: It is important to note that |project_name| is not a hazard modelling tool.
 Information on hazards needs to be provided either by